shawn-zhangxiang/MLFFE_ViT/README.md

 Create your dataset according to the above structure.

-## Training and testing the Model
+## Training and Testing the Model

-Ensure that the paths to your dataset are correctly set.
+Make sure you've set the paths to your dataset correctly.

 ### Train and Evaluation

-Train your model and save the best model with minmum validation loss.
+Train your model and save the best model with minimum validation loss.
 You can load this model for further evaluation or inference.

 ## Results Visualization

-The script includes plotting of training and validation accuracy, loss, and the confusion matrix.
+The script includes a plot of training and validation accuracy, loss, and confusion matrix.

 ### Loss and Accuracy Plots

-After training, the script generates plots for training and validation loss and accuracy.
+After training, the script generates plots for training, validation loss, and accuracy.

 ## Conclusion

-This project demonstrates a complete workflow for training and evaluating a deepfake face detection model via discrete wavelet transform and the vision transformer.The provided details includes data loading, model training, evaluation, and visualization of results.
+This project showcases a comprehensive workflow for training and assessing a deepfake face detection model using the discrete wavelet transform and the vision transformer.
+The provided details include data loading, model training, evaluation, and visualization of results.